lulzzz/csharp-trie/README.md

 // Returns true if the prefix is present in the Trie. bool HasPrefix(string prefix);

+// Gets the equivalent TrieNode in the Trie for given prefix.
+TrieNode GetTrieNode(string prefix)

 // Returns the count for the word in the Trie. int WordCount(string word);